Dr Kate Greenwell is a Health Psychologist and Senior Research Fellow in the Primary Care Research Centre, Faculty of Medicine.

 - Mixed Methods

-Kate is particularly interested in using the person-based approach (https://www.lifeguideonline.org/pba) to maximise engagement with interventions for people with long-term conditions and their carers, and using mixed-methods research to understand what works, for whom and under what circumstances.
+Kate is particularly interested in using the person-based approach (https://www.lifeguideonline.org/pba) to maximise engagement with interventions for people with long-term conditions and their carers, and using mixed-methods process evaluations to understand what works, for whom and under what circumstances.

 Current PhD Students